forthy42/net2o/wiki/squid.md

 ![Huizi](https://upload.wikimedia.org/wikipedia/commons/6/6a/Hui_zi.jpg)

-Song dynasty banknotes had similar properties to pre-Bretton-Woods dollars, they could be turned into metal coins.
+Song dynasty banknotes had similar properties to gold standard dollars, they could be turned into metal coins.
 And of course, forgery became an issue, because the whole point of paper money is to make it quick and easy to produce, and regulate the amount of money in